Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

 \--

 #### Right to share in profits.
-How to make profits distribution to stakeholders.
+How to make profits distribution to stakeholders?

 This is optional but I guess you would like to incentivize your investors to buy your tokens.
 If your property business annual ROI is 5% you can share this with your crypto investors.
 How?
 We will create another smart contract responsible for this operation.